tawhid3482/Event-management/README.md

 C: "12"
 D: 3
 Answer:=> A: NaN
-explanation:=> in the code a=1 and b="2" so a is a number but b is a string. when i try to add a number and a string in JavaScript the result is NaN
+explanation:=> In the code a=1 and b="2" so a is a number but b is a string. when i try to add a number and a string in JavaScript the result is NaN

 3/ const food = ["🍕", "🍫", "🥑", "🍔"];
 const info = { favoriteFood: food[0] };